The most common causes of low back pain are:

 Pressure on nerve roots in the spinal canal.

 This can be caused by:

-A herniated disc, sometimes brought on by repeated vibration or motion (as during sport activity or when using a machine or lifting in the wrong way) or by a sudden heavy strain or increased pressure to the lower back.
+A herniated disc sometimes brought on by repeated vibration or motion (as during sports activity or when using a machine or lifting in the wrong way) or by a sudden heavy strain or increased pressure to the lower back.